 Provisioning -> Instances area but rather

-Infrastructure -> Hosts -> Virtual Machines.
+Infrastructure -> Compute -> Virtual Machines.
 However, a few features are provided with regards to unmanaged instances.
 They can be assigned to various accounts if using a multitenant master account, however it may be best suited to instead assign the ‘Resource Pool’ to an account and optionally move all servers with regards to that pool (more on this later).

 A server can also be made into a managed server.
 During this process remote access is requested and an agent install is performed on the guest operating system.
 This allows for guest operations regarding log acquisition and stats.
 If the agent install fails, a server will still be marked as managed and an Instance will be created in Provisioning, however certain features will not function.
 This includes stats collection and logs.